James Applewhite Poetry Prize

 - Simultaneous submissions are allowed.
 Please notify us immediately if a poem submitted has been accepted for publication elsewhere.
 It will be withdrawn from the prize competition and will not be considered for publication in NCLR.

 NCLR Poetry Editor Jeffrey Franklin will select poems to be published in the next year’s issues from the submissions to this competition.
 James Applewhite will choose the winning poem from these finalists.

-- The winner and finalists will be notified by July 15.
+- The winner will be notified by August 1.
 All who submit will also receive notification of the competition results via email.
 A press release will be posted on the NCLR website and on NCLR’s Facebook page, as well as sent out to the media.